juniormayhe/RedisDataTypesBenchmark/readme.md

 |             O1_ReadSet_RequestIdInKey | 4.199 s | 0.0759 s | 0.1309 s |    1 | 3000.0000 | 1000.0000 |     - |  18.43 MB |
 | O2_ReadSet_RequestIdAndProductIdInKey | 4.246 s | 0.0846 s | 0.0869 s |    1 | 3000.0000 | 1000.0000 |     - |  17.62 MB |
 |             O3_ReadSet_AllFieldsInKey | 4.256 s | 0.0838 s | 0.0897 s |    1 | 3000.0000 | 1000.0000 |     - |  15.81 MB |

 ```

 ## Conclusions

 - Reading cache have similar performance and datatype won't impact so much, but the best memory allocations are Hashes and Sets.
-- Saving cache as Hash and Sets datatypes seem faster than other approaches.
+- Saving cache as Hash and Sets datatypes seems faster than other approaches.
 - Memory allocations are lower with Sets, Delimited Text and Hashes.

 ## Useful links